santolucito/Ijscar/blog/sections_of_a_paper.md

 When writing a computer science research paper, the organization of the content plays a crucial role in effectively communicating your research.
 Depending on whether your work is more algorithm-focused or application-oriented, the sections of your paper will vary slightly.
 This post walks through the common structures of both algorithmic and applied computer science papers and explain the reasoning behind these differences.

 A quick note - this blog post does not address how to write a literature review.
-A literature review is a very different kind of paper than those examined here, and follows a different strucutre.
+A literature review is a very different kind of paper than those examined here, and follows a different structure.
 For more on this, please read our blog post of [literature review papers](/blog).

 ### Algorithm-Focused Papers